 There are no bond requirements for Oklahoma residents who are general contractors.

-But if you live out of state and are doing general contracting work in Oklahoma worth over $100,000, you’re required to post a bond of 10%.
+If you live out of state and are doing general contracting work in Oklahoma worth over $100,000, you’re required to post a bond of 10%.1

 Insurance requirements for Oklahoma general contractors

 It’s crucial for a well-run business to be covered by general contractor insurance.
-Even though the state of Oklahoma doesn’t require general contractor insurance, many cities within Oklahoma do.
+Even though the state of Oklahoma doesn’t require general contractor insurance, some cities within Oklahoma do.

 When you register for a general contractor account with Tulsa Permit Center, you will need to provide a certificate of insurance for general liability and workers’ compensation.